Protect PDF with Password β Free, 256-bit AES Encryption, No Sign-Up

 Everything you need to know about using Protect PDF online for free.

-PdfDocShift applies 128-bit RC4 encryption, which is compatible with all modern PDF readers including Adobe Acrobat, Preview on Mac and Chrome.
+PdfDocShift applies 256-bit AES encryption (AES-256), the modern PDF encryption standard, compatible with current PDF readers including Adobe Acrobat, Preview on Mac, Chrome and Edge.

 Yes.
 The password protection prevents opening, printing and copying text from the PDF.
 Anyone who receives the file will need the password to access it.